|

 About the author

-Peter received his law degree from Pace University in New York, where he now has a practice through a partnership, Furst & Taryan.
+Peter received his law degree from Pace University in New York, where

 The constant pressure associated with the adversary nature of his profession prompted him to write Unreal Estate.
 This thriller is the first of a three part Law in the City series from him.